arkq/bluez-alsa/doc/bluealsa-plugins.7.rst

 Transport acquisition
 ---------------------

-The audio connection of a profile is not established immediately that a device connects.
+The audio connection of a Bluetooth profile is not established immediately that a device connects.
 The A2DP source device, or HFP/HSP gateway device, must first "acquire" the profile transport.

 When the BlueALSA PCM plugin is used on a source A2DP or gateway HFP/HSP node, then **bluealsad(8)** will automatically acquire the transport and begin audio